variantstudios/growyourstorage.com/development/index.md

 ### We believe in

-**“See the Big Picture and Execute the Details”**&nbsp;It takes an interesting type of individual to open a fully completed new building, sometimes pushing 100,000 SF, with no tenants and combine that with the absolute expectation of success and a plan to realize that success.
+**“See the Big Picture and Execute the Details”**&nbsp;

+It takes an interesting type of individual to open a fully completed new building, sometimes pushing 100,000 SF, with no tenants and combine that with the absolute expectation of success and a plan to realize that success.
 That is the kind of people that we are at GYS Development. &nbsp;

 GYS Development treats each self-storage project as a unique business opportunity and challenge.
 Each project is distinct in its location, customer base, growth potential, accessibility, rates, and sponsorship.
 GYS Development goes through a 4-tier market study and evaluates each property across numerous performance criteria to assess its productivity relative to its potential.
 The company does not look at consolidated reports which tend to hide the weaknesses of a facility behind the strength of another facility.
 Each property is analyzed in detail on its stand-alone performance.
 It takes persistent effort, market experience, and strategic timing to develop a top performing self-storage facility.